javalent/initiative-tracker/README.md

 #### Applying Damage And Status Effects

-A single creature can be selected for damage and status effect application by clicking on their HP display, making them appear in a separate table where application can be adjusted.
+Creatures can be selected for damage and status effect application by clicking on their HP display, making them appear in a separate table where application can be adjusted.

 The plugin's behaviour when selecting creatures in this fashion can be adjusted by holding the following buttons:
-  - CTRL/META: multiple creatures can be selected for damage and status effect application
+  - CTRL/META: creature will be marked as having resistance to the damage type (damage is halved)
   - SHIFT: creature will be marked as having succeeded their saving throw (damage is halved and no status effect is applied)
-  - ALT: creature will be marked as having resistance to the damage type (damage is halved)
+  - ALT: creature will have its custom damage modifier set to 2 (damage is doubled)

 #### Next Combatant